-- 1. The tower shall be constructed as a monopole, no taller than necessary to provide the proposed telecommunications services, sufficient to accommodate the antennas of Certificate Holder and other entities, both public and private, but such tower shall not exceed a height of 80 feet above ground level (agl).
-The height at the top of T-Mobile's antennas shall not exceed 80 feet above ground level.
-The wireless antennas shall be attached to the tower via T-arm mounts. - 2.
+- 1. The tower shall be constructed as a stealth monopole with flush-mounted antennas consistent with the agreement between T-Mobile and Black Hall Club, and no taller than necessary to provide the proposed telecommunications services, sufficient to accommodate the antennas of Certificate Holder and other entities, both public and private, but such tower shall not exceed a height of 100 feet above ground level.
+The height at the top of T-Mobile's antennas shall not exceed 100 feet above ground level. - 2.
 The Certificate Holder shall prepare a Development and Management (D&M) Plan for this site in compliance with Sections 16-50j-75 through 16-50j-77 of the Regulations of Connecticut State Agencies.
-The D&M Plan shall be served on the Town of Old Lyme for comment, and all parties and intervenors as listed in the service list, and submitted to and approved by the Council prior to the commencement of facility construction and shall include: - a final site plan(s) of site development to include specifications for the tower, tower foundation, antennas, equipment compound with privacy slats, radio equipment, access road, utility line, and landscaping; and - b) construction plans for site clearing, grading, landscaping, water drainage, and erosion and sedimentation controls consistent with the 2002 Connecticut Guidelines for Soil Erosion and Sediment Control, as amended. - 3.
+The D&M Plan shall be served on the Town of Old Lyme for comment, and all parties and intervenors as listed in the service list, and submitted to and approved by the Council prior to the commencement of facility construction and shall include: - a) a final site plan(s) of site development to include specifications for the tower, tower foundation, antennas, equipment compound including cedar fencing, radio equipment, access road, utility line, and landscaping; and - b) construction plans for site clearing, grading, landscaping, water drainage, and erosion and sedimentation controls consistent with the 2002 Connecticut Guidelines for Soil Erosion and Sediment Control, as amended. - 3.
 Prior to the commencement of operation, the Certificate Holder shall provide the Council worst-case modeling of the electromagnetic radio frequency power density of all proposed entities' antennas at the closest point of uncontrolled access to the tower base, consistent with Federal Communications Commission, Office of Engineering and Technology, Bulletin No. 65, August 1997.
 The Certificate Holder shall ensure a recalculated report of the electromagnetic radio frequency power density be submitted to the Council if and when circumstances in operation cause a change in power density above the levels calculated and provided pursuant to this Decision and Order.